viljoviitanen/Openelec-addons/README.md

 Adds also scons build system

 Not really complete yet, just provides a binary and no means to launch roms.
 For now use e.g. advanced launcher addon to launch.

+TODO: fix ccache directory, now it does not use openelec build specific cache directory, but default $HOME/.ccache

 ### Scons